Back to Blog

 What is CSS Syntax?

 We've talked about what CSS is and how it works.
-Now, we'll go ahead with its basic syntax.
-With this, we can unfold why its architecture has so much relevance.
+Now, we'll go ahead with the basic syntax when writing CSS to unfold the stelar role of its architecture.

 CSS Selectors